 1520 Atlas Lane, Vancouver BC

 The 10 acre Shannon Estate is comprised of a three-storey Beaux Arts mansion, formal Italianate gardens, and two out buildings (a coach and gate house).
 The property was bought in 1912 as the rural residence of B.T.
-Rogers, owner of Rogers Sugar, who currently lived at Gabriola on Davie Street.
+Rogers, owner of Rogers Sugar, whose primary residence was at Gabriola on Davie Street.

 This site on Granville Street and Shannon Road (57th Avenue) offered an idyllic location with sweeping views to the south.
 Rogers hired American architectural firm Somervell and Putnam to design his estate and by late 1913 plans were in place for over 30,000 square feet of living space.

 In 1917, the coach house, nicknamed Bohemia, was completed and occupied by the two elder Rogers daughters.
 B.T.
 Rogers died suddenly in 1918 at age 52 with the exterior of the house erected by Charles Bentall’s Dominion Construction.
 It wasn’t until 1925 that his widow sold Gabriola to Bentall and hired architect Bernard Palmer to complete Shannon.
 She commissioned Charles Marega to create ornamental garden elements, several of which are still on the grounds, as well as interior plasterwork.
 In August 1925, Mrs. Rogers and her three youngest children moved in and remained at the residence for the next 11 years.